ga-wdi-lessons/rails-api/readme.md

 * Which format have we dealt with primarily so far?
 * Which format do we need our application to render in order to have a functional API?

-## I Do: Tunr artists#show (10 minutes / 0:35)
+## I Do: Grumblr grumbles#show (10 minutes / 0:35)

 > Please follow along.

-Let's set up Tunr so that it returns JSON. `Artists#show` is a small, well-defined step.
+Let's set up Grumblr so that it returns JSON. `Grumbles#show` is a small, well-defined step.
 Let's start there.

 <details>
   <summary><strong>What do we want to happen?</strong></summary>